MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/New-LocalUser.md

 This object provides information about the user account.

 ## NOTES

-* A user name cannot be identical to any other user name or group name on the computer.
+- A user name cannot be identical to any other user name or group name on the computer.
 A user name cannot consist only of periods (.) or spaces.
 A user name can contain up to 20 uppercase characters or lowercase characters.
 A user name cannot contain the following characters:

-" / \ \[ \] : ; | = , + * ? \< \> @
+`" / \ \[ \] : ; | = , + * ? \< \> @`

-* A password can contain up to 127 characters.
+- A password can contain up to 127 characters.
-* The **PrincipalSource** property is a property on **LocalUser**, **LocalGroup**, and **LocalPrincipal** objects that describes the source of the object.
-The possible sources are as follows:
+- The **PrincipalSource** property is a property on **LocalUser**, **LocalGroup**, and **LocalPrincipal** objects that describes the source of the object.
+The possible sources are as
+  follows:

   - Local
   - Active Directory
   - Azure Active Directory group
   - Microsoft Account

+> [!NOTE]
-**PrincipalSource** is supported only by Windows 10, Windows Server 2016, and later versions of the Windows operating system.
+> **PrincipalSource** is supported only by Windows 10, Windows Server 2016, and later versions of the
+> Windows operating system.
 For earlier versions, the property is blank.
-As of Windows 10 1909 with PowerShell 5.1 the **PrincipalSource** property is no longer available.

 ## RELATED LINKS

 [Disable-LocalUser](Disable-LocalUser.md)